 The Pangar closed in, blue eyes flashing silver with cold aetheric energy as it eyed her sword.
 Kat saw it was enraged, releasing the aether within its body like icy glass.
 But it was cautious.

-“Well,” the slayer muttered, “that explains the trench.”
-The behemoth disappeared into the forest, leaving cold, bitter air in its wake.
+“Well,” the Slayer muttered, “that explains the trench.”
+The Behemoth disappeared into to forest, leaving cold, bitter air in its wake.

 This hunt wasn’t over, but it was clear she’d need allies.
 And Kat knew just the slayers for the job.